 Outdoor Art in London: A Guide

-Galleries may not be opening until May, but fear not culture vultures: there’s plenty of art to explore al fresco.
-Below we highlight the best outdoor art in London to see now, from new wave street photography to London’s answer to the New York High Line.
+Art is often best explored al fresco.
+Below we highlight the best outdoor art in London to see now, from ‘Flower Flashes’ to new wave street photography, and London’s answer to the New York High Line.

 Outdoor Art in London: A Guide